Overview of Travel Health and Safety

 Beaches and Swimming

-It's easy to be caught off guard while enjoying oneself.
+Being caught off guard is easy while enjoying oneself.
 Unfortunately, play can be serious business for those unaware of the dangers at recreational areas.

 When possible, limit swimming to chlorinated pools and unpolluted ocean beaches far from the mouths of streams.
 Avoid water where algae are present.
 Avoid freshwater lakes and rivers in the tropics because they may contain the snails that transmit schistosomiasis to humans.
 (See Schistosomiasis.)